 Ways To Connect

 A medium-sized monthly gathering, often in a home, for a broad range of participants.
-If you are a new-comer to Nav20s, this is a great place to find community with peers and be sharpened as a disciple of Jesus.
-Front Door Gatherings vary city-to-city, but often include a discussion related to one of our Four Pursuits (Christ, Work, Mission, Community).
+If you are a newcomer to Nav20s, this is a great place to find community with peers and be sharpened as a disciple of Jesus.
+Front Door Gatherings vary city to city, but often include a discussion related to one of our Four Pursuits (Christ, Work, Mission, Community).
 If you are curious about other activities and opportunities, then visiting a gathering is often the best place to start.

-In the life of Jesus, we see an intentional, up-close approach to relationships that is rare in today’s fast paced world.
+In the life of Jesus, we see an intentional, up-close approach to relationships that is rare in today’s fast-paced world.
 Yet this is exactly what we desire for you.
-A Nav20s mentor is someone who is committed to joining a friend in his or her unique context, by bringing encouragement and coaching for life and ministry.
+A Nav20s mentor is someone who is committed to joining a friend in his or her unique context, bringing encouragement and coaching for life and ministry.
 Mentoring relationships are a great way to connect and grow, while also learning how to effectively mentor others.

-A group of four to eight peers who join together for a one year commitment to grow in these Four Pursuits:
+A group of four to eight peers who join together for a one-year commitment to grow in these Four Pursuits:

 - Follow Christ and walk with Him with all our hearts

-- Honor Christ in our workplaces, jobs or professions
+- Honor Christ in our workplaces, jobs, or professions

 - Live the Mission – discipling among those without Christ, especially our peers